It's a Legal Requirement

 - Have all your gas appliances, including boilers, gas cookers and gas ﬁres, safety checked every year.

-- Our current contractors, J Tomlinson (changing to PH Jones on 04/10/21) will make an appointment to visit and carry out the checks for you.
+- Our current contractor, PH Jones, will make an appointment to visit and carry out the checks for you.
 Please make sure you allow them access to carry out this important work or call them to rearrange the appointment.

 - Unsafe gas appliances can put you at risk of carbon monoxide poisoning, gas leaks, ﬁres and explosions, recognise the symptoms of carbon monoxide poisoning: headaches, dizziness, nausea, breathlessness, collapse and loss of consciousness.